startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo taken at Tennesee State University"</i></blockquote></p>

-<p>The conference allowed me to meet a diverse group of students, program managers, engineers and more.
-For nearly an hour, I spoke candidly about my journey learning Swift, becoming a software engineer, and implored listners to consider joining or creating a Swift Coding Club at their respective institutions.
-Over the course of three days, I was very encouraged by the positive feedback I receieved from a numbver of attendees at the Student Leadership Conference.
-I'm thankful for the opportunity and will definitely be looking forward to my next speaking engagement!</p>
+<p>The conference allowed me to meet a diverse group of students, program managers, engineers, and more.
+For nearly an hour, I spoke candidly about my journey learning the Swift programming language, becoming a software engineer, and imploring all those listening to join or create a Swift Coding Club at their respective institutions.
+Over the following day, I was very encouraged by the positive feedback from several attendees at the Student Leadership Conference.
+I'm thankful for the opportunity and will be looking forward to my next speaking engagement!</p>

 <br></br>